 University of Bonn - Economic Science Area; Institute for the Study of Labor (IZA)

-Using data on executive compensation for the German chemical industry, we investigate the relevance of two theoretical approaches that focus on bonuses as part of a long term wage policy of a firm.
+We investigate two theoretical approaches that focus on bonuses as part of a firm’s long-term wage policy.
 The first approach argues that explicit bonuses serve as substitutes for implicit career concerns.
-The second approach claims that bonuses are used as complements to an executive's internal career.
-Our data show that bonus payments are mostly prevalent among senior executives at higher hierarchy levels and rather for management jobs than for jobs in research and development.
-This is true for the whole chemical sector as well as for single large corporations.
+The second claims that bonuses act as complements to an executive’s internal career.
+Our data show that throughout the whole chemical industry sector, bonus payments are mostly prevalent among the most senior executives and for management jobs rather than for jobs in research and development.
 The findings indicate that the two theoretical views are not mutually exclusive, but are both relevant in practice.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.